 Jack called in a doctor to treat Danny.
 Interestingly, doctor Edmunds used Freud's theory when analyzing the disease: "There seems to be a buffer zone between people's consciousness and subconsciousness, and there lives a terrible Puritan.

-This Prosecutors only allow a small, symbolic portion of consciousness to emerge in the person's mind.
+These prosecutors only allow a small, symbolic portion of consciousness to emerge in the person's mind.
 That's the essence of Freud's theory.
 However, it says a lot about what we know about brain interactions."
 "The Puritans "/"Prosecutor" refers to the ego.

 According to the doctor, Danny's phantom clone is not a serious problem, because many children, including himself when he was a child, have had similar experiences.